Snap Sales Salary in Greater Los Angeles Area | $100K-$235K+ | Levels.fyi

 The median Sales compensation in Greater Los Angeles Area package at Snap totals $235K per year.
-View the base salary, stock, and bonus breakdowns for Snap's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Snap's total compensation packages.
 Last updated: 11/5/2025

 Company